mpilone/hazelcastmq/README.md

 4. Create a message producer or consumer
 5. Send or receive messages

-Using HazelcastMQ Stomp Server is a simple layer on the Core functionality:
+Using HazelcastMQ STOMP is a simple layer on the Core functionality:

 1. Create a connection factory
-2. Create a stomper configuration
+2. Create a stomp configuration
-3. Create a stomper
+3. Create a stomp server
 4. Connect with STOMP clients

 ### Simple Send and Receive